 True or False: Church Growth Survey Questions

 Even though your questionnaire for church growth will answer many pressing questions about how well your current efforts are performing, new questions will spring up.
-For example, if members are saying they don’t feel “spiritually revitalized by attending the church,” then you’ll need to know why.
-Including these true or false questions can help you better understand what your next survey should focus on.
+For example, if members say they don’t feel spiritually revitalized by attending the church, then you’ll need to know why.
+Including these true or false questions can help you better understand what your next church satisfaction survey should focus on.

 Why this question?

-We also included this question last.
-The reason for it is that all the previous questions will get the survey taker thinking about their feelings on your church.
+We also included this question last because all the previous questions will prompt the church membership survey taker to think about their feelings regarding your church.

-If certain feelings are widely held by your membership, you’ll want to investigate them further to see how you can either fix an issue or improve a strength.
+If your membership holds certain feelings widely, you’ll want to investigate them further to see how you can either address an issue or build on a strength.

-Even in this age of big data, information does little good unless it’s categorized into the most insightful format possible.
-Therefore, your choice of engagement software/platform has a significant effect on your ability to accurately interpret and analyze the results of your church survey questions.
+Even in this age of big data, information is of little value unless it is categorized into the most insightful format possible.
+Therefore, your choice of engagement software or platform has a significant impact on your ability to accurately interpret and analyze the results of your church survey questions.

 An effective analytics platform can quickly identify your organization’s strengths and weaknesses.
-Rather than digging through the data manually, the right solution will help you focus on the key problem areas quickly and efficiently and let you drill down to get to the root of any issues.
+Rather than manually digging through the data, the right solution will help you quickly and efficiently focus on key problem areas and drill down to identify the root of any issues.

 Segmenting data according to specific groups of church members helps reveal successes and challenges for individuals and groups.